TUDSaT-admin/tudsat-website/README.md

 - After every push to the main branch, the site is automatically redeployed.

 For more information on how to deploy Next.js apps to Vercel, check the [official Vercel docs](https://vercel.com/docs/concepts/deployments).

+## Webhook Setup for Prismic & Vercel

+To ensure that changes made in Prismic automatically trigger a deployment on Vercel, you will need to set up a webhook in Prismic.
+This is a one-time setup that connects Prismic to the deployment pipeline.

+Refer to the official [Prismic Webhooks Documentation](https://prismic.io/docs/webhooks) for detailed steps on how to create and configure the webhook with Vercel.

+Once configured, the website will automatically redeploy every time content is updated in Prismic.

 ## Contribution Guidelines